QuarkNerd/blog/dgorst/_posts/2014-07-18-frp-with-bacon-and-d3.md

 });
 {% endhighlight %}

-We shall sample this count every 2 seconds.
+We'll sample this count every 2 seconds.
 Bacon provides a method, *sample*, which facilitates this.

 {% highlight javascript %}
 var samplingTime = 2000;